nshimaza/thread-supervisor/README.md

 So, what if you kick async action go and make recursive call form `inner` back to your loop?
 It is a bad idea.
 Because `withAsync` is a `bracket`, recursive call from `inner` makes non-tail-recurse call.
+It consumes stack every time you make recurring.

 In other words, the difference between `withAsync` and `thread-supervisor` is strategy of installing / un-installing cleanup handler.  `withAsync` installs